andy-graybeal/andy-graybeal.github.io/nmp/how_to_add_a_menu_item.md

 Add a folder
 ======
-Add the folder _journal in the root of the site.
+Add the folder: _journal
+in the root of the site.

 Edit _data/navigation.yml
 ======